 We are taught that Galileo introduced the scientific method while Francesco Redi introduced the controlled experiment.
 Both beliefs may be simplistic, however.
 Francesco Redi and Galileo Galilei demonstrated their methods using very simple experiments then explained their procedures in clear and compelling ways.
 This is why both are so important.
 But scientists before Redi and Galileo had recognized the need to control variables and had described the sequence of steps described in Galileo's experimental method.
 When Galileo was still a young boy, Giuseppe Moletti, a professor at the University of Padua, conducted a series of experiments on free fall by dropping weights in different media (see Timeline of Classical Mechanics).
 His test with free fall in water and air specified that the balls must be of the same substance, weight and figure in order to remove doubt.
 In the same book, when Moletti described dropping balls of wood and lead from a tower to demonstrate that free fall doesn't depend on weight (as Aristotle had said) he was careful to eliminate size as a nuisance variable by conducting the experiment with wooden balls of different sizes [_1_] .

 Being careful to control for the known variables doesn't guarantee that you will get the correct results.
 That is because "you don't know what you don't know".
 There might be variables that need to be controlled that you don't even know exist.
 This is why the famous Tower of Pisa experiment actually came up with incorrect results.
-Many consider the legend of the Tower of Pisa experiment to be a myth.
+Many consider the legend of the Tower of Pisa experiment to be a myth (see Myth 1, The Galileo Myths) .
 The experiment did occur.
-It was conducted by Vincenzio Renieri, a Catholic monk (see Galileo's Battle for the Heaven's) and not Galileo as is commonly thought.
+It was conducted by Vincenzio Renieri, a Catholic monk and another University of Pisa professor and not by Galileo as is commonly thought.
 Vincenzio was a friend of Galileo's.
-Like Moletti before him, Renieri, controlled for size when he dropped two balls of the same size (one of wood and one of lead.)
+Like Moletti before him, Renieri, controlled for size when he dropped two balls of the same size (one of wood and one of lead).
 He came up with the wrong results.
 There was almost 2 metres difference between the heavier and lighter balls when they hit the ground.
 Galileo described similar results in some of his works.
 These scientists could not have known that they needed to control for human physiology as well.
 Modern experiments with humans dropping balls of markedly different weights show that there is a tendency to grip the heavier ball more tightly and release it more slowly [_2_] .

 Francesco Redi lived during the time of the Galileo Affair.
 This event is presented as evidence for the "the recurring clash between religion and science" (see Galileo's Battle for the Heaven's).
 Francesco Redi's experiences counter this interpretation.
 Francesco Redi lived a comfortable life in Florence, walking the same streets and working for the same people that Galileo did (the Medicis).
 He died without encountering any problems with the Church.
 Galileo's use of Italian instead of Latin was supposed to be a problem with the Church.
 But with Francesco Redi, it wasn't.
 Any challenge to Aristotle was supposed to be a problem for the Church.
 It was Aristotle who proposed life-forms such as maggots spontaneously generated, and it was Redi who proved this false.
 The Galileo Affair was supposed to have caused the decline of science in Italy.
 Redi's important advances in the scientific method happened only a short time after the Galileo Affair in Galileo's adopted city.